neerajsawant04/Neeraj-Sawant/README.md

 # Neeraj Sawant's Connect Website

 Welcome to the personal website of Neeraj Sawant, a Software Engineer from Navi Mumbai, India.
-This site showcases my professional journey and provides links to my social profiles.
+This site showcases links to my social profiles.

 ## Features